Capgemini/Apollo/docs/getting-started-guides/digitalocean.md

 sh bootstrap/apollo-launch.sh
 ```

-NOTE: The script will provision a 3 node mesos master cluster in lon1 (UK).
+NOTE: The script will provision a 3 node mesos master cluster in lon1 (UK) by default.
 It will also create a mesos slave cluster and a SSH key so you can access the droplets.

 #### Tearing down the cluster